MikaelTornwall/analytica/README.md

 `mvn test jacoco:report`

 After creating the test report, you can view it by opening the following file in your browser target/site/jacoco/index.hmtl

+### 2.5 Checkstyle

+Run the following command `mvn jxr:jxr checkstyle:checkstyle`

+Then open file _target/site/checkstyle.html_ in your browser to see the results